-Results from the NICHD study demonstrated that almost all children, not only those from less stimulating home environments can benefit cognitively from early ECEC, if they enjoy positive relationships with their caregivers, and those effects can persist into adolescence.
-This was also found for the group of children in home-based care settings (Clarke-Stewart, Vandell, Burchinal, O'Brien, and McCartney, 2002).
-Consistent with a cognitive advantage hypothesis, higher quality care in infancy and early childhood appeared to promote achievement indirectly via early school readiness skills (Dearing, McCartney, and Taylor, 2009).
+Results from the NICHD SECCYD study demonstrated that almost all children, not only those from less stimulating home environments can benefit cognitively from early ECEC, if they enjoy positive relationships with their caregivers, and those effects can persist into adolescence.
+This was also found for the group of children in home-based care settings (Clarke-Stewart, Vandell, Burchinal, O'Brien, & McCartney, 2002).
+Consistent with a cognitive advantage hypothesis, higher quality care in infancy and early childhood appeared to promote achievement indirectly via early school readiness skills (Dearing, McCartney, & Taylor, 2009).
 At age 15, the effects of quality on cognitive-linguistic achievement were estimated around 0.1 to 0.2 S.D.
 (Vandell et al., 2010).
-While previously, it had been concluded that for the NICHD sample, the relationship between early ECEC quality and child outcomes was linear (NICHD Early Child care Research Network, 2003b, 2006), Vandell et al. (2010) found some evidence, that for a non-linear relationship, with higher associations between early quality and later achievement in the higher quality range.
+While previously, it had been concluded that for the US NICHD sample, the relationship between early ECEC quality and child outcomes was linear (NICHD Early Child Care Research Network, 2003b, 2006), Vandell et al. (2010) found some evidence, that for a non-linear relationship, with higher associations between early quality and later achievement in the higher quality range.

-Vandell et al. (2010) have argued that the evidence of the long-term effect of early child care quality is one of the most important findings of the 15 year report because "it occurred in a large economically and geographically diverse group of children who participated in routine non-relative child care in their communities" (p.750) rather than in high quality interventions, and this suggests that "the quality of early child care experiences can have long-lasting (albeit small) effects on middle class and affluent children as well as those who are economically disadvantaged" (p.750) (Dalli et al., 2011).
+Vandell et al. (2010:750) have argued that the evidence of the long-term effect of early childcare quality is one of the most important findings of the 15 year report because 'it occurred in a large economically and geographically diverse group of children who participated in routine non-relative childcare in their communities' rather than in high-quality interventions, and this suggests that 'the quality of early childcare experiences can have long-lasting (albeit small) effects on middle class and affluent children as well as those who are economically disadvantaged' (Dalli et al., 2011).

 In the English FCCC study, quality of non-maternal care was assessed with a number of instruments, and a latent construct of quality included dimensions from the ORCE, HOME and CIS, all focusing on responsive, warm, attentive and supportive caregiver interaction.
-Findings demonstrated that this aspect of quality measured in the first 18 months was related to better cognitive development at one and a half years (Sylva et al., 2011b).
+Findings demonstrated that this aspect of quality measured in the first 18 months was related to better cognitive development at one-and-a-half years (Sylva, Stein, et al., 2011).

-In the Netherlands, the pre-COOL study quality was assessed with the CLASS Toddler observation scale when children were two years of age.
-The first findings revealed positive effects of emotionally supportive teacher-child interactions on children's vocabulary one year later (Slot, 2014).
+In the Netherlands, pre-COOL study, quality was assessed with the CLASS Toddler observation scale when children were two years of age.
+The first findings revealed positive effects of emotionally supportive teacherchild interactions on children's vocabulary one year later (Slot, 2014) and on children's social skills one year later (Broekhuizen, van Aken, Dubas, & Leseman, 2014).
 Furthermore, slightly stronger, positive effects were found for teacher's educational support on children's attention skills at age three years.
-Also another Dutch study (Albers, Riksen-Walraven, and de Weerth, 2010), found that higher levels of developmental stimulation predicted higher levels of infant cognitive development at nine months, taking into account infant cognitive development at three months.
+Also another Dutch study (Albers, Riksen-Walraven, & de Weerth, 2010), found that higher levels of developmental stimulation predicted higher levels of infant cognitive development at nine months, taking into account infant cognitive development at three months.
 Sensitivity did not predict cognitive advance, but it mattered in that the effects of cognitive stimulation were more predictive of infant cognitive development if provided by sensitive caregivers.
+Finally, another Dutch day care study revealed concurrent relations between teacher's positive interaction skills, including aspects of sensitivity as well as developmental stimulation, and children's social competence (Helmerhorst, Riksen-Walraven, Vermeer, Fukkink, & Tavecchio, 2014).

-Likewise, a recent Canadian study involving two-to four-year old children revealed positive effects of a comprehensive quality construct, including both emotional supportive interactions and specific language stimulation, on children's language outcomes at age four years (Côté et al., 2013)
+Likewise, a recent Canadian study involving two to four year-old children revealed positive effects of a comprehensive quality construct, including both emotional supportive interactions and specific language stimulation, on children's language outcomes at age four years (Côté, Doyle, Petitclerc, & Timmins, 2013).